Gator Ubiquity Statue (GUS)

 Deliverables

-• For Case 1, teams must submit the presentation in both PDF and PowerPoint file formats (.ppt or .pptx).
+• For case 1, teams must submit the presentation in both PDF and PowerPoint file format (.ppt or .pptx)

-• PowerPoint deck with two summary slides providing an overview of your recommendations, followed by unlimited appendix slides supporting your recommendations.
+• PowerPoint deck with two summary slides providing overview of recommendations followed by unlimited appendix slides supporting recommendations

 Presentation